 The sale of livestock in the developing areas has been encouraged for many years.
 There are a number of sale yards.
 Some of these provide a marketing service to emerging farmers as well to commercial farmers.
 Auction sales are held regularly at many of them.
 The seller may decide whether or not to accept the price offered by the buyer.
 The prices received on stock sales are not fixed and to a large extent reflect the supply and demand position both locally and within the entire market.

 With director or contract marketing, the farmer sells directly to the retailer.
 Agreements are often concluded between large producers of perishable goods and large retailers e.g. Woolworths or Pick ‘n Pay stores.
 These retailers are often fairly flexible in their volume and supply demands to ensure good publicity as supporters of emerging farmers, but they will not compromise on quality.
-Some Black Empowerment companies have secured large government kitchen contracts (e.g. Department of Correctional Services) for themselves and prefer buying contractually from the emergent sector for political reasons.
+Some Black Empowerment companies have secured large government kitchen contracts (e.g. Department of Justice and Correctional Services) for themselves and prefer buying contractually from the emergent sector for political reasons.
 The extension officer needs to be aware of such contracts by staying in touch with the Local Government Tender Board.

 Farmers may choose to market collectively.
 A farmers’ association may get together and jointly market their crop on a formal market, such as to be found in most of the rural towns.